Alessandro De Tomaso was born in Argentina in 1928. His

 The

-De Tomasos also acquired control of two Italian automobile companies on the
+De Tomasos acquired control of two Italian automobile companies on the brink of

-inventories being sold-off by the dealerships.
-De Tomaso Modena eventually
+being sold-off by the dealerships.
+De Tomaso Modena eventually established two

 The